guetteman/CarND-MPC/README.md

 ## Timestep Length and Elapsed Duration (N & dt)

 `N` is the number of timesteps in the horizon. `dt` is how much time elapses between actuations. `N`, `dt` are hyperparameters we will need to tune for each model predictive controller.
 As we work with finite resources, if we set `N` to a large value, we will have performance issue, the same happens with a really small `dt`.
-After trying with several values, I decided to set `N = 10` and  `dt = 0.1` which give a better result.
+I decided to set `N = 10` and  `dt = 0.1`.

 ## Polynomial Fitting and MPC Preprocessing